Welcome back to the Indie Deep Dive feature here on my website. Before I continue, please check out my previous interviews with:

 I really did.
 My ‘Ballad of the Songbird’ saga is really complicated, and I did feel a need to write something more…direct.
 I’m really enjoying doing my first draft for my new Superhero type series as they’ll be much more focused and simple stories.
 It’s a nice change of pace for me.
 LOL

 Talking of the other books in the series, the next book The Last Prince is a prequel (I’ve heard!).
-What made you decide to go backwards rather than forwards for your second book?
+What made you decide to go backward rather than forwards for your second book?

 Part of it — and I say this honestly and without shame — is that it’s hard to write a prequel.
 When you’re writing a sequel, you’re building off of earlier events, but since you’re moving forward, there is a lot of space, and freedom to explore.
 In a prequel, though, you’re caged to an extent by the canon you’ve already established, and it can be difficult (especially when the prequel takes place not to terribly long before the first book) to fit a full arc without contradicting anything that’s already set in stone.